ayush-chakraborty13/POS-System-Assessment-by-Ayush/README.md

-# POS-System-Assessment-by-Ayush
+Parts of Speech Assessment Using NLP
 Overview
-This repository contains a Jupyter notebook that assesses various aspects of a POS (Point of Sale) system.

-Contents:
-POS_Assessment_Ayush.ipynb: The main Jupyter notebook containing all the assessments and visualizations.
+This project explores Natural Language Processing (NLP) by conducting a detailed Parts of Speech (POS) assessment using the classic text, "The Tale of Peter Rabbit" by Beatrix Potter.
+This Jupyter notebook demonstrates how to perform POS tagging and analyses the frequency and roles of different parts of speech within the text.

+Features
+Installation and setup of the SpaCy NLP library.
+Loading and tokenization of text data.
+POS tagging each token and analyzing sentence structures.
+Frequency analysis of various POS tags in the text.
+Detailed dependency parsing to visualize sentence structure.
+Identification and display of named entities.
 Installation
-To run this notebook, you need to have Jupyter installed on your system.
-You can install Jupyter using Anaconda or directly through pip: pip install notebook

-How to Use:
+To run this notebook:

+Ensure Python 3.x is installed.
+Install SpaCy and download the necessary NLP models: pip install spacy==3.5.0 python -m spacy download en_core_web_sm
-Clone this repository to your local machine.
+Clone this repository and navigate to the project directory.
-Navigate to the repository directory.
-Launch Jupyter Notebook:
+Usage

-Open the POS_Assessment_Ayush.ipynb file from the Jupyter interface.
+Open the notebook in Jupyter Lab or Jupyter Notebook: jupyter notebook
-Requirements
-Python 3.x
-Jupyter

-Author
-Ayush
+Run the cells sequentially to observe each step of the POS analysis.

+Dependencies
+SpaCy 3.5.0
+en_core_web_sm model for English language processing Contributing
+Feel free to fork this project and submit pull requests with enhancements or fixes.